Metadata Privacy Beyond Tunneling for Instant Messaging: Formal analysis

 \section{Formal analysis}

-This section presents the security and privacy analysis of \ourprotocol and the \protocolpair.
-In \Cref{sec:implementation} we pair \ourprotocol with a specific host protocol (Signal), whereas in this formal privacy analysis we assume a generalized host protocol with a forwarding server but without modeling any of the host protocol's specific responses.
-Due to space, the full formal model and accompanying proofs are available \iffullversion{in the Appendix.}\else{online\footnote{\url{https://www.dropbox.com/sh/90ufh9q3q74qoks/AAB6a9vnYtKTqCZrtM_Th71Oa?dl=0}}.}\fi
+This section presents the security and privacy analysis of \denimonsignal.
+In this formal privacy analysis we abstract away the details of the internal state of the unmodified version of Signal, which allows for a cleaner modeling using an abstract centralized protocol.
+Due to space, the full formal model and accompanying proofs are available \iffullversion{in \Cref{app:formal-model,app:indistinguishability,app:main-proof}}.\else{online\footnote{\url{https://www.dropbox.com/sh/90ufh9q3q74qoks/AAB6a9vnYtKTqCZrtM_Th71Oa?dl=0}}.}\fi